 Day 02: Sightseeing and Trek Preparation

-Day 03: Fly to Nepalgunj overnight at hotel.
+Day 03: Fly to Nepalgunj overnight at a hotel.

 Day 04: Fly to Jumla (2370m).